-M56448-P38280 KEE P THIS PORTION N FOR YO UR RECOR HIS PROXY C ARD IS VA ALID ON Y WHEN SIGNED AND DATED.
-H AND RETUR N THIS PC RTION OF LUIDIGM CORPORATION The Board of Directors recommends that you voto the following nominees for Class III directors: A11 Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - Consider the second secon 0 0 0 ļ The Board of Directors recommends that you vo te FOR Proposa Two: For Against Abstain 2.
-To approve our executive compensation program for the year ended December 31, 2012, on an advisory (non-binding) basis.
-D O Ο The Board of Directors recommends that you vo te FOR Proposa Three: 3.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2013.
-O O The prove, when properly executed, will be voted in th nominees for Class III directors, FOR the approval e manner directe of our execution d herein.
-If ve compen no directi sation pre e meeting and at any adjournments or postponements th on is made, this proxy will be voted FOR the election ggram for the year ended December 31, 2012, and FO iblic accounting firm for the year ending December 31, of all R the Please sign exactly as your name(s) appear(s) hereon.
-V administrator, or other fiduciary, please give full title a sign personally.
+M73344-P50190 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+DETACH AND RETURN THIS PORTION ONLY To withhold authority to vote for any individual nominee, mark "For All Except" and write the number of the nominee on the line below.
+FLUIDIGM CORPORATION For Withhold For All All All Except The Board of Directors recommends that you vote FOR the following nominees for Class I directors: 0 0 0 1.
+Election of Directors Nominees: The Board of Directors recommends that you vote FOR Proposal Two: For Against Abstain 2.
+To approve our executive compensation program for the year ended December 31, 2013, on an advisory (non-binding) basis.
+0 0 0 The Board of Directors recommends that you vote FOR Proposal Three: 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2014.
+0 0 0 NOTE: In the discretion of the proxies, such other business as may properly come before the meeting and at any adjournments or postponements thereof.
+The proxy when properly executed, will be voted in the manner directed herein.
+If no direction is made, this proxy will be voted FOR the election of both nominees for Class I directors, FOR the approval of our executive compensation program for the year ended December 31, 2013, and FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2014.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation corporate or partnership name by authorized officer. as such.
-Joint ow ners should d each Signature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX]

+Signature (Joint Owners)

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice, Proxy Statement, and 2012 Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice, Proxy Statement, and 2013 Annual Report are available at www.proxyvote.com.